xph9876/ArtificialRiboseDetection/README.md

 # ArtificialRiboseDetection
-Detect the artificial rNMPs captured by _ribose-seq_ and Ribose-Map.
+Detect the artificial rNMPs located at restriction enzyme (RE) cut site for ribose-seq.

 ## Introduction
 Some fragments after restriction enzyme digestion don't contain the rNMP.
 However, they still remains after the whole _ribose-seq_ and Ribose-Map protocol due the imperfect digestion of T5 nuclease.
 That makes up a part of background noise.
 Some of them may have an additional dAMP at the end because of the dA-tailing step.